fakhirsh/corplux/frontend/README.md

 - Base path `/corplex` must be added to the vite.config.js file:
 - Also all of the assets currently in the `public` folder have to be manually appended with `/corplux`.

-Secondlt, the home path `/` must be redirected to `/corplux` in App.jsx file:
+Secondly, the home path `/` must be redirected to `/corplux` in App.jsx file:
 ```
 <Route path="/corplux" element={<Home />} />
 ```